fbzr/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - Relational database is a type of database where its data is stored in tabular format (tables with rows and columns).
+  - SQL is a programming language to manage relational databases.

 - [ ] Why do tables need a `primary key`?

+  - Tables need a unique primary key so every entry in a table can be identified.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  - Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  - A new table with both tables primary keys as foreign keys in the new table

 ## Minimum Viable Product